US Justice Department charges Maduro ally Alex Saab with money laundering

 Sign up now: Get ST's newsletters delivered to your inbox

-May 18 - U.S. prosecutors charged Alex Saab, known as the “bag man” for former Venezuelan President Nicolas Maduro, with money laundering over his alleged exploitation of a Venezuelan welfare plan, according to court filings unsealed on Monday.
+WASHINGTON - US prosecutors charged Alex Saab, known as the “bag man” for former Venezuelan President Nicolas Maduro, with money laundering over his alleged exploitation of a Venezuelan welfare plan, according to court filings unsealed on May 18.

-Saab, a top ally of Maduro's, was deported by Venezuelan interim President Delcy Rodriguez over the weekend to the U.S. in a move that she said was “justified by national interests.”
+Saab, a top ally of Maduro’s, was deported by Venezuelan interim President Delcy Rodriguez over the weekend to the United States in a move that she said was “justified by national interests”.

-The deportation signaled a new level of coordination between the Trump administration and Rodriguez, Maduro's former vice president.
+The deportation signalled a new level of coordination between the Trump administration and Ms Rodriguez, Maduro’s former vice-president.

-Saab, the 55-year-old former Venezuelan minister of industry, conspired to bribe Venezuelan officials and transferred money through U.S. bank accounts to enrich himself, prosecutors alleged.
-He made his initial court appearance on Monday afternoon in a Miami federal court.
+Saab, the 55-year-old former Venezuelan minister of industry, conspired to bribe Venezuelan officials and transferred money through US bank accounts to enrich himself, prosecutors alleged.
+He made his initial court appearance on May 18 in a Miami federal court.

-The charges come as the administration of President Donald Trump prepares to try Maduro, who was captured by U.S. special forces in Caracas earlier this year.
+The charges come as the administration of US President Donald Trump prepares to try Maduro, who was captured by US special forces in Caracas earlier this year.

 In the court filings, prosecutors describe a sprawling scheme that began in 2015 in which Saab and others used fake companies, shipping records and invoices to pilfer hundreds of millions of dollars earmarked to buy food for Venezuelans.

-Starting in 2019, Saab and his alleged co-conspirators used their access to the Venezuelan government, which was struggling to pay foreign debts amid U.S. economic sanctions, to sell billions of dollars of oil under false pretenses, prosecutors wrote, alleging that money from those sales was also transferred through U.S. bank accounts.
+Starting in 2019, Saab and his alleged co-conspirators used their access to the Venezuelan government, which was struggling to pay foreign debts amid US economic sanctions, to sell billions of dollars of oil under false pretences, prosecutors wrote, alleging that money from those sales was also transferred through US bank accounts.